 Ixias are big on colour.
-Their bright petals come in candy shades of white, orange, red, purple and yellow.
-The blooms often have a dark centre, making the colours seem even brighter.
+Their bright petals come in candy shades of white, orange, red, purple and yellow and a mix of them all.
+The blooms have a dark centre, which makes the colours seem even brighter.

-Ixias are easy, you can simply plant, relax and enjoy as they come back year after year without any fuss.
+Ixias are easy, you can simply plant, relax and enjoy as they come back year and year without any fuss.
 They have narrow, grass like foliage.

-Ixia originate in the sandy soils of the mountainous grassland in South Africa.
-Here, they grow well in sunny, well drained positions.
-Plant the corm 10-15cm deep and 10cm or so apart with the pointy end up.
+Ixia originate in the sandy soils of the mountainous grasslands of South Africa.
+Here, they grow well in sunny, well drained positions of similar climates.
+Plant the corm 10-15cm with the pointy end up.
 Water to establish, then only if rainfall is low.
 Ixia bulbs are best left in the soil to naturalise and you will only need to dig and divide them after around four or five years.
 We recommend adding a little general purpose fertiliser as they begin to bloom.
 Apart from that just relax and enjoy the show!

 Ixia are in the same family as Iris and just as simple to grow.
 Known variously as Ixias, African Corn Lilies, or Wand Flowers.

 Mid to Late Spring

 Cool to Mediterranean